Uber's Strategy Analysis

 Specialized expertise and dominant market position in the North American grocery delivery segment with deep integrations into traditional grocers.

-Insights from Uber Technologies, Inc.'s strategy and competitive advantages
+Insights from Uber's strategy and competitive advantages

-What Positions Uber Technologies, Inc. to win against competitors
+What Positions Uber to win

 Massive Network Scale